a11y-webapp/js-algorithms/psPatterns/fc/README.md

 ## Frequency Counter

 This pattern uses object or set to collect values and frequencies of values.
-It helps to avoing nested loops meaning avoid O(n^2) with array and string
+It helps to avoid nested loops meaning avoid O(n^2).
+It is usually applied with arrays or strings.

 1. Problem: [Given two arrays, write a function to check if the second array contains squared values of the first array.](./fc_squaredArrs.js)